 No. The only way to correct tongue-tie is by surgery.

-Can a baby with tongue-tie stick his tongue out?
+Can a baby with a tongue-tie stick his tongue out?

 No. As stated above, babies with tongue-tie cannot stick their tongues out past their gums.

-Dr. Smith look forward to working with you and your child if he or she wrestles with negative effects of tongue-tie.
+Dr. Smith looks forward to working with you and your child if he or she wrestles with the negative effects of tongue-tie.
 The frenectomy procedure is simple, and together with a team of medical specialists, our doctors treat this condition comprehensively, safely, and comfortably.